chevcast/shotgun/README.md

         rl.setPrompt("> ");

         rl.on('line', function (cmdStr) {
-            var result = shell.execute(cmdStr);
+            shell.execute(cmdStr, function (result) {
                 rl.prompt();
+            });
         }).on('close', process.exit);

         rl.prompt();

-6. So far all we've done is pass the user's input on to shotgun and get back a `result` object, but we're not yet using it for anything.
-The `result` object returned from shotgun acts as a set of instructions.
+6. So far all we've done is pass the user's input on to shotgun along with a callback function that receives a `result` object, but we're not yet using it for anything.
+The `result` object passed to the callback from shotgun acts as a set of instructions.
 Depending on the command modules installed the result object could contain a wide variety of properties for you to consume in your application.
 There are a few default commands that come with shotgun: clear, exit, and help. 'clear' sets a property on the result called `clearDisplay`. 'exit' sets a property on the result called `exit`. 'help' writes a bunch of objects to a `lines` array on the result object.
 The lines array will always contain an array of objects, each object representing a single line of text.
 This is how shotgun stays UI agnostic because the app using shotgun can iterate over this array and display each line however it chooses to.
 Let's write some code to handle each of these situations:

         var readline = require('readline'),
             shotgun = require('../index'),